parlaynu/megadetector-v5-onnx/README.md

 This project explains how to export the [Megadetector V5](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md) models to ONNX format, and provides some tools to easily run inference using the ONNX model.

-The two main reasons I had for doing this:
+The main reason I had for doing this was to make it easier to run on a range of platformss.
+In most cases, once you have your model, just run a `pip install onnxruntime` (or onnxruntime-gpu or onnxruntime-openvine or ...) and with the tools in this repository, you're ready to go.
+To make it easier, I've included an implementation of the non-maximum-suppression algorithm implemented in `numpy` so there's no need to for `pytorch` or any other library for that.

-* easier to run on a edge devices - fewer dependencies
+The exporting can be complicated, but you can export the model on any platform where all the requirements are readily satisfied, and then run inference on another with just the minimal dependencies.

-* support for a wider range of devices - via the OpenVINO execution provider
+One of the downsides is that you need to specify the image resolution and batch size at the conversion time; if you want to change either, you need to re-export.

-The downside is that you need to specify the image resolution and batch size at the conversion time; if you want to change either, you need to re-export.
+Additionally, not all platforms have prebuilt `onnxruntime` packages available.
+I've had to build from source for a few platforms and it can be challenging.
+I'll add notes for some soon.

 ## Exporting to ONNX